ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 #### -v, --version

 Displays the version information of aku utility.
-It is recommended to use the same version of the aku utility as the Altibase server.
+It is recommended to use the same version of aku as Altibase server.

 #### -i, --info